moebrowne/mountainofcode.co.uk/Git-Seperate-SSH-Keys.md

 <!-- more -->

+## How It Works

+The way it works is that all git commands are intercepted with an alias that looks for the config variable `SSH.keypath` using the `git config -l` command and if the config has an entry it exports the value of the config entry to an environment variable named `GIT_SSH_COMMAND`.

+Git uses this environment variable when it calls SSH this allows us pass a path to the key to SSH using the `-i` flag.

+## Requirements

+The `GIT_SSH_COMMAND` environment variable was only added in Git v2.3 so can only be used in v2.3 and above

 ##  Notes

-- Need certain version of Git >= v2.3
++ Need certain version of Git >= v2.3
-- Cant use SSH config as the addresses are the same git@github/bitbucket
++ Cant use SSH config as the addresses are the same git@github/bitbucket
-- Want to keep GitHub and BitBucket accounts separate
++ Want to keep GitHub and BitBucket accounts separate
 + Have to use separate keys for each account
 + Don't want to link accounts
 + Want to develop on both accounts from a single machine